denny1011133/Denny-blog/src/pages/blog/articles/key-concepts-in-astro.md

 ## Dynamic page routing

-You can create entire sets of pages dynamically using `.astro` files that export a `getStaticPaths()` function.
+You can create entire sets of pages dynamically using `[param].astro` files that export a `getStaticPaths()` function.

-The `getStaticPaths` function returns an array of page routes, and all of the pages at those routes will **use the same template defined in the file**.
+The `getStaticPaths` function **returns an array of page routes**, and all of the pages at those routes will **use the same template defined in the file**.

 :::info
 Notice that using square brackets to name your file

-Ex: `src/pages/tags/[tag].astro` ->  `mysite/tags/astro`.
+Ex: `src/pages/tags/[tag].astro` ->  `mysite/tags/astro` or `mysite/tags/superhero`...
 :::

 :::info

-In Astro’s default static output mode, these pages are generated at build time(SSG), and so you must predetermine the list of authors that get a corresponding file.
-In SSR mode, a page will be generated on request for any route that matches.
+In Astro’s default static output mode, these pages are generated at build time(SSG), and so **you must predetermine** the list of authors that get a corresponding file.
+In [SSR mode](https://docs.astro.build/en/guides/server-side-rendering/), a page will be generated on request for any route that matches.
 :::

 ```javascript